dontpanic42/KarouGB/readme.md

 ### What works

-Some games with an MBC-1 Chip or no MBC chip, like Super Mario Land, Legend of Zelda, Donkey Kong Land.
+Some games with an MBC-1/MBC-3 Chip or no MBC chip, like Super Mario Land, Legend of Zelda, Donkey Kong Land, Pokémon Red.

 ### What doesn't work

 Lots of stuff.
-Only pure ROM and MBC-1 cartridges are supported at the time (that means no Pokemon).
+Only pure ROM and MBC-1/MBC-3 cartridges are supported at the time.

 No sound support at all, although i'm working on that :-)